Honika-S/Honika-S/README.md

 - 🌱 I’m currently working in Nunnari Labs as Macine learning Intern and my learnings include **Power Bi , Tableau**

-- 👨‍💻 All of my projects are available at [https://honika25.wixsite.com/my-site-5](https://honika25.wixsite.com/my-site-5)

 - 💬 Ask me about **NLP,Ml Algorithms**

 - 📫 How to reach me **honikasankar@gmail.com**